bcampbell/glod/examples/glod/content/index.md

 There are a few names which are not to be set in the front matter.
 They are derived values, calculated at runtime:

+`path`
+: The path part of the URL, eg `posts/april`
+  The is taken directly from the path of the file within `content/`.

+`slug`
+: The slug part of the URL, eg `everything-is-a-bit-shit` This is taken from the filename of the content file.

 `url`
 : The full URL of the page, relative to the site root (eg "`/posts/april/everything-is-a-bit-shit`").